m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 7.0.0 - Major speed improvements to add, sub, mul, abs, neg using SIMD with overflow checking on integer array types.
+SIMD is now active as the default on integer arrays with smaller word sizes for these functions.
+Major speed improvements on x86 for lshift and rshift by adding SIMD support to addition integer array types.
+This was already present on ARM.
+Added benchmark for "convert" (this was missing).
+          Debian test platforms were updated to latest versions (11).
 * 6.2.0 - Updated benchmarks to make each one a separate file.
 Centos and OpenSuse test platforms updated to latest versions.
 * 6.1.1 - Documentation updated and version number bumped to reflect testing